pryrt/nppStuff/CommunityForum/FAQ/ChangeHistory.md

 **Workaround**: Until this bug is fixed in the underlying library and the fix is propagated to Notepad++ and released, you can workaround this problem by clearing the history (see the **Clear the History** section, above).

-The new version [v8.4.7](https://community.notepad-plus-plus.org/topic/23696/notepad-v8-4-7-release-candidate/10) fixes this problem, so install that newer version to avoid the printing issue.
+The newer version [v8.4.7](https://community.notepad-plus-plus.org/topic/23696/notepad-v8-4-7-release-candidate/10) fixes this problem, so install that newer version to avoid the printing issue.